 Lyra II is a new generation baseband chip independently designed and developed by UniStrong for processing multi-constellation GNSS baseband signals.
 The chip adopts 55nm design and supports 1100 fully compatible channels, and can process multi-constellation and multi-frequency satellite signals.
 Lyra II fully supports the BDS--3 full signals, L-Band signal and "Atlas" satellite-based augmentation.
-In addition, the chip has built-in anti-jamming technology enabling the detection and suppression of in-band and out-of-band jamming signals to meet the needs of various high-precision applications.
+In addition, the chip has built-in anti-jamming technology enabling the detection and suppression of in-band and out-of-band jamming to meet the needs of various high-precision applications.

 - Self-dependent intellectual property patents;

-- 55nm design
+- 55nm design;

-- 1100 fully compatible channels
+- 1100 fully compatible channels;

-- Multi-constellation and multi-frequency
+- Multi-constellation and multi-frequency;

-- Support BDS-3 full-signal system
+- Supporting BDS-3 full-signal system;

-- Low power consumption design
+- Low power consumption design;

-- "Cygus" anti-jamming technology
+- "Cygus" anti-jamming technology;

-- Multi-interface design
+- Multi-interface design.

-Applications on surveying and mapping, deformation monitoring, precision agriculture, marine, digital construction, autonomous driving, drones, mobile GIS, smart transportation and other high-precision applications.
+Surveying and mapping, deformation monitoring, precision agriculture, marine, digital construction, autonomous driving, drones, mobile GIS, smart transportation and other high-precision applications.